 - Ability to add an expiration date to each object to ensure they are reviewed, updated and approved at regular intervals.

 - Instant gap analysis functionality.

 Panda Partners has an ISO27001:2013 framework monitor with control implementations mapped to all in-scope requirements.
 The compliance team has been collecting and assessing evidence for some time now and 100% of the requirements have effective controls.

 One day, Gary’s boss asked him, “What will it take to meet the ISO27001:2022 requirements?”

-Because the ROAR backend mapping links similar requirements together, when frameworks change or a new framework is released, ROAR automation produces an instant gap analysis.
-Gary simply created a new framework monitor for the updated version, and ROAR identified the overlap and necessary areas requiring action.
+Because ZenGRC backend mapping links similar requirements together, when frameworks change or a new framework is released, ZenGRC automation produces an instant gap analysis.
+Gary simply created a new framework monitor for the updated version, and ZenGRC identified the overlap and necessary areas requiring action.

 Automated Evidence Collection and Assessment

 Gary works closely with Conner, the compliance manager.
 Conner felt like the most hated employee at Panda Partners.
 Whether doing an internal assessment or prepping for an external audit – he was always asking people for evidence.